oscal-compass/compliance-trestle/docs/trestle-spec.md

 └── target-definitions
     └── target-definition-mytargets
         ├── target-definition.json
-        └── components
+        └── targets
-            ├── components.json
+            ├── targets.json
-            ├── 74ccb93f-07d1-422a-a43d-3c97bae4c514__component
+            ├── 74ccb93f-07d1-422a-a43d-3c97bae4c514__target
-            │   ├── component.json
+            │   ├── target.json
-            │   └── control-implementations
+            │   └── target-control-implementations
-            │       ├── control-implementations.json
+            │       ├── target-control-implementations.json
-            │       ├── 00000__control-implementation.json
+            │       ├── 00000__target-control-implementation.json
-            │       └── 00001__control-implementation.json
+            │       └── 00001__target-control-implementation.json
-            └── 953a2878-2a21-4a0f-a9fa-3a37b61b9df8__component
+            └── 953a2878-2a21-4a0f-a9fa-3a37b61b9df8__target
-                ├── component.json
+                ├── target.json
-                └── control-implementations
+                └── target-control-implementations
+                    ├── target-control-implementations.json
-                    ├── control-implementations.json
+                    ├── 00000__target-control-implementation.json
-                    └── 00000__control-implementation.json
+                    └── 00001__target-control-implementation.json
 ...
 ~~~

-- a `target-definition.json` file containing a target definition JSON object except for the `target-definition.components` property.
+- a `target-definition.json` file containing a target definition JSON object except for the `target-definition.targets` property.
-- `target-definition.components` property is broken down into a subdirectory named `components`.
-The `components` subdirectory has a `components.json` file containing a JSON object named `components` as an empty object.
+- `target-definition.targets` property is broken down into a subdirectory named `targets`.
+The `targets` subdirectory has a `targets.json` file containing a JSON object named `targets` as an empty object.
-- For each component in the `target-definition.components` uniquely identified by a property labelled with the component's uuid, a subdirectory named after the `{{uuid}}__component` is created containing a `component.json` file.
-This file contains a component JSON object without the `control-implementations` property.
+- For each component in the `target-definition.targets` uniquely identified by a property labelled with the target's uuid, a subdirectory named after the `{{uuid}}__target` is created containing a `target.json` file.
+This file contains a target JSON object without the `target-control-implementations` property.
-- `target-definition.components.{{uuid}}.control-implementations` property is broken down into subdirectories called `control-implementations`.
-The `control-implementations` subdirectory has a `control-implementations.json` file containing a JSON object named `control-implementations` as an empty object.
+- `target-definition.components.{{uuid}}.target-control-implementations` property is broken down into subdirectories called `target-control-implementations`.
+The `target-control-implementations` subdirectory has a `target-control-implementations.json` file containing a JSON object named `target-control-implementations` as an empty object.
-- For each control implementation in a `target-definition.components.{{uuid}}.control-implementations` array list, an indexed JSON file is created representing the contents of a control implementation.
+- For each target control implementation in a `target-definition.components.{{uuid}}.target-control-implementations` array list, an indexed JSON file is created representing the contents of a target control implementation.

 At the moment, the initial sample content for the other model types (`component-definition`, `system-security-plan`, `assessment-plan`, `assessment-result` and `plan-of-action-and-milestone`) is TBD.